anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 practices must be applied at all layers of the infrastructure stack and across all points of interconnections (internal or with outside networks), APIs and contact points with the NFV network functions overlaying or interacting with that infrastructure.

+A good place to start to understand the security requirements is to use the widely accepted definitions and core principles developed by the OWASP, Open Web Application Security Project:

+- Confidentiality – Only allow access to data for which the user is permitted.
+- Integrity – Ensure data is not tampered with or altered by unauthorized users.
+- Availability – ensure systems and data are available to authorized users when they need it.

+These 3 principles are complemented for Cloud Infrastructure security by:

+- Authenticity – The ability to confirm the users are in fact valid users with the correct rights to access the systems or data.

 Standards organizations with recommendations and best practices, and certifications that need to be taken into consideration include the following examples.
 However this is by no means an exhaustive list, just some of the more important standards in current use.